 Key ingredients

-- Oat flour โ Since this recipe also has old fashioned oats, we don't need a very smooth, sifted oat flour.
-So I just grind some of my old fashioned oats into oat flour in a blender.
+- Oat flour โ Since this recipe also has quick oats which have texture, we don't need a very smooth, sifted oat flour.
+Rather than buying oat flour like I do for my oat flour brownies, I just grind some of my old fashioned or gluten free quick oats into oat flour in a blender or food processor.

 - Butter โ Your butter should be at โroom temperature,โ which means that you can leave a fingerprint in it, but your finger doesn't come away greasy

-- Peanut butter โ I love baking with no-stir smooth peanut butter, since it combines so well with other ingredients, much like room temperature butter does.
+- Gluten free peanut butter โ I love baking with no-stir smooth peanut butter, since it combines so well with other ingredients, much like room temperature butter does.
+I usually buy Skippy brand.

 - Eggs โ We use 1 whole egg for lift and as a binder, and 1 egg yolk, which helps soften the cookies' texture (peanut butter tends to make baked goods crunchy)